What Is User Experience Design?

 - Good Communication Process: Prevent issues and gaps between product design and development by communicating early and regularly.
 Involve the developers early on to detect potential issues before the handoff.

-Step Four: Continuous Monitoring And Updating
+Step Four: Continuous Testing, Monitoring, And Updating

 UX design doesn’t stop upon launching a website.
 Continuous monitoring and updating are crucial to ensure resolution of all design flaws.
 Real testing takes place when multiple users use the product.
 For instance, it takes multiple users to gauge the real capability of apps or websites.